On isotropic and numerical equivalence of cycles: Proof of the Main Theorem

 \begin{proposition} Let $k$ be flexible, $n\in\nn$ and $V\in K_0(X)$ be such that the total Chern class $c_{\bullet}(V)$ is $n$-numerically trivial.
 Then $c_{\bullet}(V)$ is $n$-anisotropic. \end{proposition}

 \begin{proof} Since $1+c_{\bullet}(n^mW)=(1+c_{\bullet}(W))^{n^m}$ and we work with cycles modulo $n$, we may assume that $V$ is a vector bundle.
+Indeed, the Chern classes of an arbitrary element $V_1-V_2$ of $K_0$ will be the same as that of $V_1+(n^m-1)V_2$, for sufficiently large $m$ (note that $c_i$s are zero, for $i>\ddim(X)$ and so, $(1+c_{\bullet}(V_2))$ raised to the power $n$ sufficiently many times will be equal to $1$ modulo $n$).
 Passing to the flag variety of $V$ (and using the fact that both $\Ch_{k/k}$ and $\Ch_{Num}$ are oriented cohomology theories and, in particular, satisfy the projective bundle axiom), we may assume that $V=\oplus_{i=1}^N O(a_i)$, where $a_i$ are very ample divisor classes (recall, again, that we work modulo $n$ and so, any class can be made very ample by adding an appropriate $n$-multiple of another class).